mavroprovato/fuelpricesgr/README.md

 Government, but the data are published as PDF files.
 In order to process the data more easily, this project fetches those PDF files, extracts the data from them, inserts them in a database, and exposes them in an API.

+Data are available since:

+* 2012-04-27 for weekly country data
+* TODO for weekly prefecture data
+* TODO for daily country data
+* TODO for daily prefecture data

 ## Running the API

 The backend API is a [Python](https://www.python.org) based project, built with [FastAPI](https://fastapi.tiangolo.com),